Coffee Knowledge

 Height

-The altitude at which coffee plants are grown directly affects their flavor profile and quality.
-Generally, higher altitudes produce coffee beans with greater complexity and finer aromas.
+The altitude at which coffee plants are grown has a direct impact on their flavor profile and quality.
+Generally, higher altitudes yield coffee beans with greater complexity and more refined aromas.

 -